VESSEL LAYOUT DESCRIPTION

 BRIDGE OR PILOTHOUSE - This is the nerve center of a ship.
-From this area the ship is navigated, conned, maneuvered and otherwise operated in such a manner as to accomplish the goals of the cruise safely and effectively.
+From this area, the ship is navigated, conned, maneuvered, and otherwise operated in such a manner as to accomplish the goals of the cruise safely and effectively.
 Additionally, operational aspects of the engineering department and the scientific party are monitored by the bridge watch officer.
 The watch officer maintains a log which records the date, time, and position of all scientific events.
 A copy of this log is given to chief scientists and others who request it at the end of the cruise.
-Visitors to the bridge are generally .
+Visitors to the bridge are generally welcome.
 There will be times, though, such as when entering or leaving a harbor, when visitors are not permitted; check with the officer of the watch.
 Equipment, controls, and instruments on the bridge are operated only by the crew.
-Communication with the bridge is by ship's interior dial sound-power telephone systems and airphone intercomm.
+Communication with the bridge is by ship's interior-dial sound-power telephone systems and airphone intercom.

 Communications equipment is located in the chart room; the mate on watch will operate it and/or assist you to do so.
 R/V Roger Revelle is capable of voice, data, and fax communications through various modes.
-Most business communications are routed through SIO's radio station WWD at no charge.
 Persons wishing to use the Inmarsat system must be aware that this is a commercial system and that they are responsible for charges incurred.
-Presently, all facsimiles must be sent via either Inmarsat or cellular.
-(See Section VI for more details.)

 AFT CONTROL STATION - A secondary control station with winch controls and ship maneuvering controls is located aft on this level.
 The usual site for ship control is in the pilot house, and the usual sites for control of the winches are on the 03 level for the hydrographic and CTD winches, and above the fantail for the trawl winch.